tapsellorg/TapsellPlusSDK-AndroidSample/README_EN.md

 To ensure the correctness work of each adNetwrok, Use zoneId for each one.
 Each zoneId is related to an AdNetwork and an adType, and Test ad is displayed.
 * Note: in test mode should use test appId.
 * The application must be opened and closed once, for the correct operation of the test mode.
 Also, in the second request, the AdNetwork ad will be displayed.
-* For facebook testing, the hash of the device on which test is performed should be given according to the method described in sdk.
 * Run the test in release mode.

 Use this appId to test.